 To best treat TMD, we at Smile Reston Heights recommend performing preventative practices, such as avoiding teeth grinding by using a nightguard, chewing with both sides of your mouth, and practicing good posture.

 There are also surgical treatments such as TMJ implants, which are used to replace your degraded TMJ.
 These can restore the abilities that TMD degrades, including chewing food, and opening and closing your mouth.

 Smile Reston Heights: Expert TMJ Dental Treatment in Reston, VA

 TMD is a difficult condition to deal with, but there are ways to prevent it, such as changing some of our behaviors or making an appointment with a dentist that specializes in TMD.
 Our dentists at Smile Reston Heights are highly-experienced in skilled TMJ dental treatments, as well as transformative cosmetic dentistry and sustaining general dentistry.
-For years, we’ve had numerous patients return due to the excellent quality of our services, the friendliness of our staff, and the affordability we provide through our payment plans.
+For years, we’ve had numerous patients return thanks to our excellent quality of service, the friendliness of our staff, and the affordability of our payment plans.

 Contact us at (703) 423-0008 to schedule an appointment and receive quality dental treatment.